 Renon looks very idyllic.
 You shall see beautiful verdant vistas with stunning blue mountains in the background during spring or summer.
 It’s no wonder why people love going to Renon.
 The view in Renon is enough to be considered a reason to get to Bolzano and visit this.

-Below is a printable brochure from the official website of Renon, where all the information you need in visiting Renon (peak) is written.
+Below is a printable brochure from the official website of Renon, where all the information you need to visit Renon (peak) is written.

 Aside from the eye-pleasing views of the idyllic Renon, another reason why people come to this place?
 The earth pyramids.
 They are mysterious-looking cone-shaped pillars of clay – some have boulders on top.

 The earth pyramids in Renon in Europe’s tallest.
 Studies say it took mother nature 25,000 years to create these earth pyramids.
 They are located in different parts of Renon, in the Katzenbach-creek gorge below Soprabolzano, in the Gasters gorge in Auna di Sotto, and in the Finsterbach creek between Longomoso and Monte di Mezzo.

 One of the earth pyramids in Renon is a 40-minute hike from the village of Collalbo.
 The vantage point from Collalbo includes a view of the earth pyramids and Odle and Sciliar Dolomites in the background.
 The lovely houses and church in the middle of a picturesque meadowy hill are also in the scene.

 Getting to Renon is easy and quick, 12 minutes from the city center by cable car.
 Here is the Google Map location link of the cable car station (Talstation Rittner Seilbahn) heading to Renon.
 It is just 5 to 10 minutes from the city’s main terminal on foot.